 Residence registration is the registration of the address in the Republic of Slovenian where you reside permanently or temporarily.
 If you do not reside in Slovenia due to the nature of your work (posting abroad), registration of temporarily residence is not necessary.
 False registration at an address where you do not reside is not allowed.
-If you reside in the territory of the Republic of Slovenia, you can register your residence at any administrative unit in the Republic of Slovenia.
+If you reside in the territory of the Republic of Slovenia, you can register your residence at an administrative unit of the area in which you temporarily reside.
 You can authorise another person to register residence on your behalf by means of a signed power of attorney.

 You must register your temporary residence in at an administrative unit as follows: